fteychene/cours/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
 lead = 'Courses are grouped by theme.
-Chooe the one you want to follor' toc = false top = false
+Chooe the one you want to follow' toc = false top = false
 +++